A Hamiltonian approach for point vortices on non-orientable surfaces: Vortex motion on a M obius band

 Writing the system of equations on one chart, we obtain:

-\begin{rem} One can see that changing the value of $r$ can be compensated by rescaling $x,y$ and time, so from now on we assume that $r=1$. \end{rem} In the framework of this model, a point vortex moves as it would on an oriented manifold, as long as it does not cross the imaginary boundary.
-If that happens, the vortex has to 'jump' to the other side of the strip, change the sign of its $y$ coordinate and the sign of its strength.
+One can see that changing the value of $r$ can be compensated by rescaling $x,y$ and time, so from now on we assume that $r=1$.

+In the framework of this model, a point vortex moves as it would on an oriented manifold, as long as it does not cross the imaginary boundary.
+If that happens, the vortex has to `jump' to the other side of the strip (by decreasing the value of $x$ by $\pi$), change the sign of its $y$ coordinate and the sign of its strength.

-This setup might seem unnatural, but the intuitive approach to vortex motion had to be sacrificed in order to have local orientation and be able to treat $\Gamma$s as scalars.
-However, this perception does not lead to a contradiction: crossing the imaginary boundary is the same as changing orientation of a small area surrounding the vortex, and therefore $\Gamma$ has to change its sign.
+This setup might seem unnatural, but the intuitive approach to vortex motion had to be sacrificed in order to have local orientation and be able to treat the $\Gamma$s as scalars.
+However, this does not lead to a contradiction: crossing the imaginary boundary is the same as changing orientation of a small area surrounding the vortex, and therefore $\Gamma$ has to change its sign.